-GW's UNESCO Chair in International Education for Development supports a program of research, outreach, teaching, and mentoring of a new generation of educators, working on education for global citizenship and social equity and inclusion, including education in emergency contexts.
-The UNESCO Chair is housed within International Education and will contribute directly to UNESCO's mission on education by supporting priorities in achieving equitable access to quality education for all.
+Launched in 2014, the GW UNESCO Chair in International Education for Development supports a program of research, outreach, teaching, and mentoring of a new generation of educators, working on education for global citizenship and social equity and inclusion.
+The Chair is housed within GSEHD’s International Education Program and contributes directly to UNESCO's mission on education by supporting priorities in achieving equitable access to quality education for all.

 James H. Williams, Ed.D., Chair

 Laura C. Engel, Ph.D., Co-Chair

 Tess Cannon, Program Coordinator, Partnerships and International Relations (firstname.lastname@example.org)

 Nenelwa Tomi, Program Assistant, International Education Program (email@example.com)

 2129 G Street, NW

 Washington, DC 20052